 Vanastra Commercial Industrial refers to a wide range of either commercial or industrial activities.
 Commercial refers to the business of buying, selling, leasing and exchanging of commodities and services.
 Industrial refers to the use of land, structures or buildings for processing, manufacturing, dismantling, and the repairing and servicing of vehicles, machinery, and buildings for associated administrative work.
 Industrial uses are intended to include those, which are compliant with Provincial emissions standards and servicing capacity.
+The establishment of new accessory residential uses is not permitted in the commercial/industrial area of Vanastra.
+(As amended by OPA #13)

-6.5.3.2.2 Goals - Core Area Commercial The commercial planning goals are as follows:
+6.5.3.2.2 Goals - Core Area Commercial

+The commercial planning goals are as follows:

-- To promote an orderly pattern and a high standard of design for commercial development and redevelopment. - 2.
-To strengthen the commercial economic base to provide for the commercial requirements of the local and trade area population.
+1. To promote an orderly pattern and a high standard of design for commercial development and redevelopment.

-- To retain, strengthen and enhance the core area as the dominant centre of commercial activity for Seaforth and Brussels and its surrounding tributary market area. - 4.
+- 2. To strengthen the commercial economic base to provide for the commercial requirements of the local and trade area population. - To retain, strengthen and enhance the core area as the dominant centre of commercial activity for Seaforth and Brussels and its surrounding tributary market area. - 4.
 To provide opportunities for highway commercial development that is specifically located to meet its unique function, space requirements or type of operation, and does not detract from the goal of retaining a strong viable core area or which requires a highway location for its own economic viability or functional requirements. - 5.
 To retain and enhance Vanastra's commercial/industrial economic base.